|

 There is a similar series of pages dealing with just the Values of UK Coins, including access to a CSV File suitable for loading into your favourite database or spreadsheet.
 This file has an exhaustive list of all years and denominations and includes major varieties and many proof coins.

-In the future it is possible that this data may be restricted to values for a single grade for each coin.
-For more extensive value information I suggest you purchase The Coin Yearbook from Token Publishing Ltd, PO Box 14, Honiton, Devon EX14 9YP, UK, to whom I am indebted for their permission to use the values information published in their magazine Coin News and their Coin Yearbook.
+For more extensive value information I suggest you purchase The Coin Yearbook from Token Publishing Ltd, 40 Southernhay East, Exeter, EX1 1PE, UK, to whom I am indebted for their permission to use the values information published in their magazine Coin News and their Coin Yearbook.

 These values pages can also be accessed directly from the descriptive pages in the list above.